braddotwav/braddotwav.github.io/src/content/projects/2024-06-28-quickpath.md

 ---
 title: Quick Path
 type: project
-description: QuickPath is a editor tool that allows you to set up directories as menu items for quick and easy access to important folders.
+description: QuickPath is a Unity editor tool that adds directories as menu items for quick access to important folders.
 category: software
 createdWith:
     - C#